 Master of Science in Finance

 The Walsh College Master of Science in Finance (MSF) Degree offers graduate education in all aspects of finance.
 It entails a blend of courses in financial and it cognates, accounting and economics.
-There are three concentrations available in the MSF program, including financial management, financial services, and management economics.
+There are three concentrations available in the MSF program, including financial management, financial services, and managerial economics.
 Each student is required to complete all courses in a chosen concentration to complete their course of studies.